sudhansagar/MicroServices/README.md

 		9.Spring Boot Actuator

 7. documentweb : Uploading and Downloading Documents
 8. springbootadmin : Spring Boot Admin is a web application, used for managing and monitoring Spring Boot applications.
 		     Each application is considered as a client and registers to the admin server.
 Behind the scenes, the magic is given by the Spring Boot Actuator endpoints.
+9. hellowebservice : Apache CXF used to publish endpoint and Logging Feature is used